The future home of Rochester High Falls State Park!

 The Platt Street Bridge was closed to cars in 1977 and re-opened as the Pont de Rennes pedestrian bridge in 1982.
 Looking out over the gorge, you can see rock formations of shale, limestone, and sandstone with bands of iron ore.

-These sedimentary rocks, formed by the accumulation of deposits that came from what is now the Hudson Valley, are over 400 million years old.
+These sedimentary rocks, formed by the accumulation of deposits from the Hudson Valley, are over 400 million years old.
 Soils from the then Alpine-like mountains were washed into a shallow sea.

 The sediment compressed and cemented to form layers of rock.
 The red sandstone, locally called Medina sandstone, provided an excellent building material and is often found on Rochester sidewalks, curbs, and older buildings.
 Learn More